bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] No sensitive data defined in the property file

 ## Data Model
-- [ ] Defined
+- [ ] Defined data models are consistent with design
+- [ ] Naming conventions for all types -  Items, Relations, Enums, and Atrributes are being following
+- [ ] No collection types have been defined.
+Instre
+- [ ] All types

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMzA2OTY3NiwtMTE1ODE4OTc3LDgyMT
+eyJoaXN0b3J5IjpbLTM2MTE5NjA0OCwtMTE1ODE4OTc3LDgyMT
 A0MzEzM119
 -->